 If you’d like more information about this project, please email firstname.lastname@example.org.

-Student mental health is a key area of concern for BACP with young adults, aged 16 to 24, more likely to experience mental ill health than previous generations.
+With young adults, aged 16 to 24, more likely to experience mental ill health than previous generations, supporting and developing university and college counselling services is a key priority for BACP.

 Research is important for clients, for practitioners and politically to continue to demonstrate that counselling changes lives.